What to Bring

 - good walking shoes

 - light jacket and a warm coat

 For study breaks and relaxing…

 - recreational equipment (balls, sports shoes, bat, etc.)

 To make your new room feel

 What not to bring…

-- Air Conditioning: Blanton-Nason-Brewer Hall, Campbell Apartments, Dobson Hall, Missouri Hall, Randolph Apartments, Ryle Hall and West Campus Suites have air conditioning.
+Air Conditioning: Blanton-Nason-Brewer Hall, Campbell Apartments, Dobson Hall, Missouri Hall, Ryle Hall, and West Campus Suites have air conditioning.
 Students who request air conditioning for Centennial Hall must meet the criteria for a disability and submit the appropriate documentation to the Student Access and Disability Services Office so their request can be considered.
 Questions?
 Call (660) 785-4478.